 We discuss everything and support each other at every work event and every occasion.
 We also try to do everything together.
 When I go away for work she clears her diary and comes along to support me and of course I do the same.
 For us, this is our time together.

 I didn’t know what to expect when I arrived at InStitchu, but as soon as I entered I knew I was at the right place.
 I was greeted by the staff who asked not what I wanted to buy but rather how my day was and if I wanted a drink of any sort.
-This was followed by a casual conversation about what kind of suit I was after and for what occasion, so they could suggest fabric and design.
+This was followed by a casual conversation about what kind of suit I was after and for what occasion, so they could help suggest fabrics and design options to suit.

 Being a creative and someone who loves texture I always want basics, but with a difference.
-One of the suits I selected was a beautiful navy suit, which everyone should have, but the fabric has a heavy texture, which gives the whole look a unique element.
+One of the InStitchu suits I designed was a beautiful, versatile navy suit, which everyone should have, but the fabric has a heavy texture, which gives the whole look a unique element.

-To celebrate Alessandro’s work we crafted two separate fabrics designed from his paintings, both lining his custom suits.
-If you’re an inspired artist yourself, or you want to celebrate a design that you’ve fallen in love with, we can create custom linings for your next suit or jacket – it’s a great way to make your next garment your own, a one-of-a-kind expression of your personal style.
+To celebrate Alesandro’s work we created two separate unique fabrics of Alesandro's artworks to line both of his custom jackets with.
+If you’re an inspired Artist yourself, or you want to celebrate a design that you’ve fallen in love with, look no further—design your own custom jacket lining with InStitchu today.